There has been an interesting discussion with regards to the Nazi Gold Train, which was possibly discovered.

 9. Who Reported Anne Frank To The Nazis?

-She died in the Bergen-Belsen Concentration Camp, her family’s only survivor was her father, Otto.
+She died in early 1945 in the Bergen-Belsen Concentration Camp, her family’s only survivor was her father, Otto.
+Her diary was found and hidden by a friend of the family and later given back to Otto who decided to publish it.

 Various suspects have been accused throughout the years, including Willem van Maaren, a warehouse manager.
 When the allegations were made toward van Maaren, all potential witnesses had already died, including the Nazi officer who took the call.